From January 2023, Cephalalgia will be an online, Gold Open Access journal – for more information visit, the FAQs page.

 Before submitting your manuscript to Cephalalgia, please ensure you have read the Aims & Scope.

-Cephalalgia publishes original papers on all aspects of headache.
-The journal provides an international forum for original research papers, review articles and short communications.
+The journal provides an international forum for original research papers, review articles and brief communications.
 The Journal considers the following kinds of article for publication:

 Original research papers